 Treatment for Psychosis involves a combination of medication and psychological therapy depending on how it manifests for you.
 The Fitzrovia Psychology Clinic offer effective and evidence-based psychological treatments for Psychosis.
 These include:

-We're here to help.
-If you would like to enquire about treatment for Psychosis at The Fitzrovia Psychology Clinic, please do not hesitate to get in touch to arrange an assessment.
+We’re here to help.
+If you would like to enquire about treatment for Psychosis at the Fitzrovia Psychology Clinic, please contact us to arrange an assessment.